It All started At A Polish Wedding.

 My first performance was a long parade without a leg rest.
 The leg soon turned many different shades of black and blue.
 My father asked, "are you ok?"
 Sure.
 Let's do it again.
 Soon.

 The corps director then bought me a leg rest.
 No, we weren't very good, but the instructor was a student of a master teacher who taught a senior corps just a few miles from my house.

-Some of the corps I marched with.
+Some of the Michigan Drum Corps I marched with in competition.

 I never saw anyone who knew how to teach coordination and physiology better than Tuomey.
 He never made mistakes.

-Johhny Wallace - a drum set instructor who taught the coordination of double bass drum and hi-hat techniques along with sight reading big band charts and musicianship.
+• Johhny Wallace - my drum set instructor taught the coordination of double bass drum and hi-hat techniques along with sight reading big band charts and phrasing.
 He wrote the charts for his 20 piece big band.
 John had that "in the pocket" sound and couldn't figure out where his young student got his "hands" from.
 (Drum corps!)
 John taught me to copy or augment phrasings using the different instruments of the set, something I use today with Rhythm Architecture.

 1970 Michigan State Champion • St Clair Shores Vanguard Jr.